gfernandes410/gfernandes410/README.md

 ### Hi there 👋

 I'm a full-stack developer working with Loopback 3, node.js, AngularJs, Oracle and AWS, also I'm studing React, Loopback 4 and mongoDB.
-I also do research on the work of distributed teams.
+I also do research about communiction on distributed teams.

 <p align="left">
 	<a href="https://www.linkedin.com/in/terrytangyuan"><img src="https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin" alt="LinkedIn"></a>